sfalexrog/openxcom-android/README.md

 Android platform.
 In order to achieve this, it uses SDL2 set of libraries, and a portion of Java code for some convenient features like auto-updating files after installing new version.

-This project contains parts of the Boost library required to build yaml-cpp library.

 Uses [afiledialog](https://github.com/jfmdev/afiledialog) library.

 # Building [![Build Status](https://travis-ci.org/sfalexrog/openxcom-android.svg?branch=master)](https://travis-ci.org/sfalexrog/openxcom-android)